 Fat-soluble vitamins need absorbable fat in the diet to be absorbed in the small intestine.
-These vitiamins, sometimes refered to as lipid-soluble, are A, D, E, and K. The horse synthesizes two of these lipid-soluble vitamins.
+These vitamins, sometimes referred to as lipid-soluble, are A, D, E, and K. The horse synthesizes two of these lipid-soluble vitamins.
 Vitamin D synthesis in the horse is activated by sunlight.
 The microbes in the cecum and large intestine are capable of producing vitamin K. Vitamin A is provided in sufficient quantities by green forages and can be stored in the liver.
-Vitamin E is present in sufficient quantities in most good quality diets, especialy those that include grains.
+Vitamin E is present in sufficient quantities in most good quality diets, especially those that include grains.

 |Fat-Soluble Vitamins||Water-Soluble Vitamins|